cmosull/Text-File-Editor-Functions/README.md

 ## Text-File-Editor-Functions

 ## Description
 This is a command-line program that can perform Search and Replace or Spell Check on text (.txt) files.
 The program takes 3 arguments, an input txt file, an output .txt file (does not need to exist previously), and a dictionary txt file.
 The program generates a simple menu interface for users to interact with.
 Fairly simple design, not too complicated to work with.
 I provided two different dictionaries to work with, one very robust dictionary taken from https://github.com/dwyl/english-words, and a less-robust dictionary file.
+Only main assumption when running this program is that input strings will be no longer than 128 characters.

 ## Tools Used
   * Compiled using gcc Version 7.4.0 on Ubuntu 18.04.01